Support with grief

 If you are supporting someone who is grieving, it can sometimes be difficult to know what to do and say.

-Reading this page may help you understand some of the thoughts and feelings they may have.
+Reading this information can help you understand some of the thoughts and feelings they may have.
 It is important to remember that everyone will experience grief in their own way.
-Often the most helpful thing you can do is to just be there and listen.
+Often the most helpful thing you can do is just be there and listen.

 The following things may also be helpful: